auth0/docs/articles/best-practices/custom-db-connections-scripts.md

 ## Database action script best practices

-* Action scripts can be implemented as anonymous functions, however anonymous functions make it hard in debugging situations when it comes to interpreting the call-stack generated as a result of any exceptional error condition.
-For convenience, we recommend providing a function name for each action script, and have supplied some recommended names.
 * Script templates, including the default templates, are not used until you click **Save**.
 This is true even if you only modify one script and haven't made changes to any others.
 You must click **Save** at least once for all the scripts to be in place.
-* Creation of a user in an automatic migration scenario typically occurs after the login action script completes.
-We therefore recommend that you do not attempt any deletion of a user from a legacy identity store as an inline operation (i.e. within the login script) but prefer to do this - where required - as an independent process.
-This will prevent accidental deletion of a user should an error condition occur during the migration process.
+* Action scripts can be implemented as anonymous functions, however anonymous functions make it hard in debugging situations when it comes to interpreting the call-stack generated as a result of any exceptional error condition.
+For convenience, we recommend providing a function name for each action script, and have supplied some recommended names.
+* The total size of implementation for any action script should not exceed 100 kB.
+The larger the size the more latency is introduced due to the packaging and transport process employed by the Auth0 serverless Webtask platform, and this will have an impact on the performance of your system.
+Note that the 100 kB limit does not include any `npm` modules that may be referenced as part of any require statements.
+* An action script may execute in any of the container instances already running, or in a newly created container instance (which may subsequently be added to the pool).
+There is no container affinity for action script execution in Auth0.
+This means that you should avoid storing any user-specific information in the `global` object, and should always ensure that any declaration made within the `global` object provides for initialization too.
+Each time a Webtask container is recycled, or for each instantiation of a new Webtask container, the `global` object it defines is reset.
+Thus, any declaration of assignment within the `global` object associated with a container should also include provision for initialization too.
+To provide performance flexibility, serverless Webtask containers are provisioned in Auth0 on an *ad-hoc* basis and are also subject to various recycle policies.
+In general, we recommend that you do not consider the life of a `global` object to be anything more than 20 minutes.

 ### Script checklist